dagbjorn/microcoffee/README.md

 :no_entry: The application doesn't work in IE11.
 Error logged in console: "Object doesn't support property or method 'assign'."
 Object.assign is used in coffee.js.
 Needs some fixing...

-:no_entry: The "Find by coffee shop" function only works in Firefox.
+:no_entry: The "Find my coffee shop" function only works in Firefox.
 Chrome and Opera disallow getCurrentPosition() when http is used. **TODO** Add https support.

 ## REST services